Built-in Plugin

 mergeType: auto

-- Auto merge after review passes
+- Automatically merge after code review approval.

-- Record reviewer information in commit message
+- Include reviewer information in the commit message.

 main: